malakai97/easy_timers/README.md

 ```

 Periodic timers will continue as long as their block returns true.
 This can be used to stop a period timer
-once some condition has been met.
+once some condition has been met, or you can cancel them with as before.

 ## Contributing